School districts rely on retired staff, creative fixes to fill classrooms

 But if you would’ve asked district officials how they felt only three weeks ago, the answer may have been different.
 The district filled nearly a dozen positions by bringing back retired teachers.

-“It was crucial, most definitely crucial,” Springfield Superintendent Jennifer Gill said.
-“When you get down to those mid august weeks, and you still haven’t filled some of your positions.
-You know, having the retired teachers in our community, I am so thankful for them.”
+“It was crucial, most definitely crucial,” said Springfield Superintendent Jennifer Gill.
+“When you get down to those mid-August weeks, and you still haven’t filled some of your positions, having the retired teachers in our community, I am so thankful for them.”

 State law allows retired teachers to come back for 120 school days and still get retirement benefits.
 The district will keep them on board until January.
 Then they expect to hire a group of student teachers currently working throughout the district.

 Springfield still has a number of positions open.
-The assistant superintendent says there are 12 unfilled positions, but the district is also hiring for next semester, so there are a few dozen listings on their website.
+The Assistant Superintendent said there are 12 unfilled positions, but the district is also hiring for next semester, so there are a few dozen listings on their website.

-“We’re spending a lot of time looking for staff that we use to not have to spend,” Greenview Superintendent Ryan Heavner said.
+“We’re spending a lot of time looking for staff that we used to not have to spend,” said Greenview Superintendent Ryan Heavner.
 “So that’s really eaten up a lot of time.’

 “We’re fortunate that we have a good band teacher,” Heavner said.
 “But we also don’t want to stretch our staff too thin.”